 Adding vegan meatballs, as you can see in most of the photos, makes this dish even heartier.
-You can make your own, of course, but being lazy, I used Earth Grown Organic Vegan Meatballs from the local Aldi market.
+You can make your own, of course (here’s this site’s recipe for Easy Vegan Meatballs) or your favorite brand of packaged plant-based meatballs.

 A few asparagus tips (get it?)